 Anbox Cloud exists in two different variants which serve different purposes:

 Anbox Cloud Appliance

-The Anbox Cloud Appliance is an opinionated single-machine focused deployment variant of Anbox Cloud which hides the complexity and flexibility of Juju to allow simple and fast development and prototyping.
+The Anbox Cloud Appliance is a self-contained, single-machine deployment variant of Anbox Cloud.
+It uses a sensible standard configuration to hide the complexity and flexibility of Juju.
+In this way, the Anbox Cloud Appliance allows simple and fast development and prototyping.

 The regular Anbox Cloud uses Juju for deployment and operations.
 It provides rich features and is ready made for a large scale deployment.

 Which of both variants you choose depends on your needs.
 The appliance is well suited for quick prototyping and development or small scale deployments, whereas the regular Anbox Cloud is best to scale big.